jlibovicky/jlibovicky.github.io/_posts/2020-01-09-MT-Weekly-Cross-Lingual-Ability-of-BERT.md

 exist).
 For example, imagine you have manually annotated offensive tweets in, for instance, English and French and you would like to classify the tweets in other languages as well.
-With a high-quality multilingual representation, you could train a model using the English and German data and (given the multilingual representation is good enough) it would automatically work on other languages as well (this is sometimes called a zero-shot transfer).
+With a high-quality multilingual representation, you could train a model using the English and French data and (given the multilingual representation is good enough) it would automatically work on other languages as well (this is sometimes called a zero-shot transfer).
 However, we are not there yet.